Roger Dean (Composer-improviser; keyboards, computer; arts researcher; Founder and Director of LYSIS and austraLYSIS)

 play roger's miniature, "sounding science"

+A 2024 interview asks 'What's your research story?' and includes a video discussing the potential contributions of music science to our society.
+The video is also here.
 View an article about his musical activities, or a newspaper comment.
 Hear his inaugural lecture as a research professor at MARCS Auditory Labs, University of Western Sydney (October 2007).
 Listen to his polemic on how to establish an Australian cultural funding policy which will treat creative work and performance equitably: a talk at the Currency House series at the Sydney Opera House (2008; also heard on ABC radio in 2009).

 Information about Roger: detailed cv, incuding lists of creative works (many available on this website in the hearseeread section) /a selection of improvisers and jazz musicians with whom he has worked